Grants & Funding Resources (non-SCAP)

-The 2019 Legislature appropriated $1,000,000 of the state building construction account solely for equal access grants for facility repairs and alterations at K-12 public schools, including skill centers, to improve compliance with the Americans with Disabilities Act (ADA) and Individuals with Disabilities Act (IDEA).
+The 2021 legislature appropriated $1,000,000 solely for equal access grants for facility repairs and alterations at K12 public schools, including skill centers, to improve compliance with the Americans with Disabilities Act (ADA) and Individuals with Disabilities Education Act (IDEA).

-The 2019 Legislature appropriated $1,000,000 for districts to purchase and install career and technical education equipment that expands work-integrated learning opportunities.
+The 2021 Legislature appropriated $2,000,000 for districts to purchase and install career and technical education equipment that expands career connected learning and work-integrated learning opportunities.

 iGrants Form Package 921: OSPI allocated $250,000 of the Legislature apportionment for Healthy Kids, Healthy Schools solely for replacement of drinking water fixtures that test positive for detectable lead.
 Funds are only available to school districts that have had their drinking water tested by the Department of Health after January 2018.
 There is no maximum dollar value for a district or school request and there is no district leveraged or matching funds requirement.
 The grant program will not pay for in-house labor associated with removal of existing fixtures or installation of new fixtures.